airborne-commando/OPSEC-OSINT-Tools/README.md

 Cock.li is not under duress of any government or organization.

 I'd probably recommend using something other than cock.li; use any domain from cock.li and use a different email service provider.
 However, if you decide to use cock.li, you can check out how to enable it in the given link.

+However feel free to check the status of cock.li wth the provided site here https://cock.li/